Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **Leverage Domain Knowledge:**
   Use insights about your application to select features that are most likely to contribute valuable information.
 For instance, specific keys or mouse movements might be more indicative of user behavior in your use case.
 They may also be more prone to cheating inputs such as strafe or anti-recoil macros.
 - **Iterative Refinement:**
-  Start with a broad set of features and evaluate the model’s performance.
+  Start with a broad set of features and evaluate the model's performance.
 Gradually remove or adjust features based on validation results, focusing on those that have the most impact.
 - **Monitor for Overfitting:**
   Including too many features can lead to overfitting.
 A lean, well-chosen feature set helps the model generalize better.
 - **Reduce Redundancy:**